-The chemicals are spread on random plant material and packaged sometimes as fragrant, mood affecting incense.
-According to John Marcu who recently published a published a study highlighting the effect of pure cannabinoids on gliomas or brain cancers: There are a variety of cannabinoids.
+The chemicals are spread on dried plant material and packaged sometimes as fragrant, mood affecting incense.
+According to John Marcu who recently published a study highlighting the effect of pure cannabinoids on gliomas or brain cancers, there are a variety of cannabinoids.
 There are the classical plant cannabinoids that most of us are familiar with; they’re known as tri-cyclic cannabinoids like THC or Marinol.
 The JWH-018 is a very new compound, it was synthesized in 1998 and it belongs to an ‘indol’ family of cannabinoids.

 The most prevalent is JWH-018, a new synthetic cannabinoid created by scientists to test receptor function in the lab.
 Here’s how it works: Cannabinoids binding with the CB1 receptor produces the euphoric effect or high in humans.
 JWH-018 binds with CB1 receptors at a rate four times greater than THC (natural or synthetic).
 The common marijuana drug tests are calibrated to detect THC and THC metabolites, not the synthetics used in Spice or K2.

-8. What are the effects on the mind and the body?
+8. What are the Effects on the Mind and Body?

-Psychological effects are similar to those of marijuana and include paranoia, panic attacks, and giddiness.
-Some common effects on the body include increased heart rate and increase of blood pressure.
+Psychological effects are similar to those of marijuana and include paranoia, panic attacks and giddiness.
+Some common k2 drug side effects on the body include increased heart rate and increase of blood pressure.
 It appears to be stored in the body for long periods of time, and therefore the long-term effects on humans are not fully known.